jobezic/wihan/README.md

 You can find a sample configuration file in example.
 Edit the configuration file according to your needs and copy it to /etc/wihan.

-In order to redirect your clients to your captive portal you have to setup the hotspot.cgi script and start wihan_redirect.
+In order to redirect your clients to your captive portal you have to setup the hotspot.cgi script and start wihan_captive.
 To setup your hotspot.cgi script read it and make your changes as described inside the cgi script.

 ## Usage

-Start wihan_redirect with:
+Start wihan_captive with:

 ```
-wihan_redirect
+wihan_captive
 ```

 If you want to put it in background run

 ```
-wihan_redirect &
+wihan_captive &
 ```

 instead.